 Depression: Taking Antidepressants Safely

-- Antidepressants work best when you take them exactly as your doctor prescribes them.
+- Antidepressants work best when you take them exactly as your doctor prescribed them.
 This also helps reduce side effects.

-- Taking an antidepressant for at least 6 months after you feel better can help keep you from getting depressed again.
+- It's best to take these medicines for at least 6 months after you start to feel better.
+This can help keep you from feeling depressed again (relapse).

-- Be sure your doctor knows about any other health conditions you have and any medicines you take regularly.
-This information can affect which antidepressant your doctor prescribes for you.
+- Be sure your doctor knows about any other health problems you have and any medicines you take.
+These things can affect which medicine your doctor prescribes for you.

-- Quitting antidepressants suddenly can cause withdrawal symptoms or cause depression to return.
-If you are having a problem with your medicine or are ready to quit taking antidepressants, work with your doctor to slowly reduce the dose over a period of a few weeks.
+- Quitting antidepressants too quickly can cause withdrawal symptoms or cause depression to come back.
+If you have a problem with your medicine or are ready to quit taking it, work with your doctor to slowly reduce the dose over time.